seongOL/Efficient-Operationg-System-Scheduler-Design-for-Serverless-FaaS-Workloads/README.md

 ## Overview

-This repository contains the implementation of a **user-level custom scheduler** designed to improve performance in serverless Function-as-a-Service (FaaS) environments.
+This repository contains the implementation of a custom scheduler designed to improve performance in serverless Function-as-a-Service (FaaS) environments.
-The scheduler operates at the **gateway/request level**, without modifying the Linux kernel, and aims to:
+The scheduler operates at the gateway/request level, without modifying the Linux kernel, and aims to:

 - Reduce excessive Context Switching inside function containers
 - Prevent slow/straggler functions from degrading system-wide performance